 These example applications require the MATLAB N6171A -M02 or MATLAB N6171A -M03 packages to operate (or the equivalent of these options which include MATLAB, Instrument Control Toolbox, Signal Processing Toolbox, and Communications System Toolbox).
 These example applications were developed with MATLAB Version 7.12.0 (R2011a) and might not work on older version of MATLAB.

 Some of the analysis functionality works in conjunction with the 89600B VSA software.
 It is required to have the “B” version of the 89600 software installed (Version 14.0 or higher).
 The “A”-Version of 89600A VSA is no longer supported.
 In this file, the 89600B VSA software will simply be referred to as “VSA”.

+Installation

+The MATLAB examples files are distributed in the form of a compressed .ZIP archive.
+Please choose an empty directory and unzip the files into this directory.
+Make sure that the directory structure of the unzipped files remains intact.
+It is recommended to use a subdirectory of your MATLAB working directory (e.g. c:\users\<username>\Documents\MATLAB\iqtools).

+Set the MATLAB search path to include the directory that you have chosen.Creating and downloading waveforms

 Currently, the following types of waveform types can be created with these example applications:

 Multi-tone (including single and dual-tone) signals with the ability to specify sampling rate, number of tones, tone frequency range and phase relationship as well as one or more notches with adjustable depth.
 The amplitude flatness can be automatically corrected using a spectrum analyzer.
 This tool can also be used to generate band-limited gaussian noise (with notches).